 - The OnePlus X launched with Android 5.1.1 Lollipop and its final official update was Android 6.0.1 Marshmallow.

 - As with every one of the OnePlus phones thus far, you could only buy the OnePlus X with an invite code.
-However, within a few months after its launch, the company allowed full open sales of the device, which is another piece of evidence that the phone didn’t sell as well as the company had hoped.
+However, within a few months after its launch, the company allowed full open sales of the device.
+This is another piece of evidence suggesting the phone didn’t sell as well as the company had hoped.

 - There were 10,000 ceramic versions of the OnePlus X created.
 It had the same internals as the regular version but its premium build materials raised its price to $399.
 This didn’t make much sense as the more powerful OnePlus 2 started at $70 less.

 - The OnePlus X featured the famous hardware alert slider, something the OnePlus One didn’t have.
-It also featured a MicroSD card slot, something which no other OnePlus phone has (until the N10 and N100 landed, anyway).
+It also featured a microSD card slot, something OnePlus rarely offers and has never offered in its flagships.

 OnePlus 3: The return of the flagship killer

-Enter the OnePlus 3, the company’s first total rethinking of what a OnePlus smartphone looks, feels, and functions like.
+Enter the OnePlus 3, the company’s first total rethinking of how a OnePlus smartphone looks, feels, and functions.
 Taking some design cues from the incredibly popular HTC One M7 and One M8 from a few years prior, the OnePlus 3 had a classy-looking metal chassis, some sexy rounded corners, huge bumps in internal specs, and, possibly best of all, no invite system nonsense to hinder buyers from getting it.